gerarldlee/Leetcode/src/com/leetcode/recursion2/Sorting.md

 for (int i=1; i < array.length; i++) {
     int j = i-1;
     int tmp = array[i];
-    // swap values for those array[j] > tmp, so that we can insert the tmp (current position), while (j >= 0 && array[j] > tmp) {
+    // swap values for those array[j] > tmp, so that we can insert the tmp (current position)
+    // this means that everything to the left of array[i] wi while (j >= 0 && array[j] > tmp) {
         array[j+1] = array[j];
         j--;